BenKletzine/OpenDSA/RST/en/Development/dynamic-programming.rst

 For the optimal change-making algorithm, there can be a significant amount of overlap in the subproblems, making it an excellent candidate for a dynamic programming solution.
 In this particular example we will take a "tabular" or "bottom-up" approach wherein we fill a 2-dimensional array with optimal solutions for the sub-problems.

 First, fill a 2-dimensional array of size c x a with subproblem solutions:

 1. For each possible amount:
 	a.
 For each coin:
-		a.
-Check the optimal solution using only lower-valued coins
-		b.
-Subtract this coin's value from amount and check the optimal solution, adding 1 to account for this coin
+		i.
+Check the optimal solution using only lower-valued coins ii.
+Subtract this coin's value from amount and check the optimal solution, adding 1 to account for this coin iii.
+Save the better of the two solutions as the optimal vor this (coin, amount) combination

-		c.
-Save the better of the two solutions as the optimal vor this (coin, amount) combination Use backtracking to determine what coins were used:
+Use backtracking to determine what coins were used:

 1. Start at the cell corresponding to the largest coin and desired amount of change
 2. While amount > 0
 	a.
 Check the optimal solution using only lower-valued coins